greg-raven/grus/_posts/2017-04-10-help-president-trump-defend-our-second-amendment-rights.md

 ---
-title: "Help President Trump defend our Second Amendment rights"
+title: "Help President Donald J. Trump defend our Second Amendment rights"
 layout: post
 categories:
 - letter
 tags:
 - 2nd Amendment
-- Paul Cook
-- Dianne Feinstein
-- Kamala Harris
 ---

 As your constituent, I ask that you fight to defend, advance, and secure my freedom, as required by your oath of office.